metakirby5/jetpack/README.md

 All files are in `app/` unless otherwise noted.

+- Only use ES6 import/export, not `require`, to allow tree-shaking.
+  - The exception is `require.context` for dynamic utils.
 - All React components are pure functional components with Redux and Apollo.
 - The entry point is `main.coffee`, which also sets up hot reloading.
 - The root component used for routing, etc. can be found at `Root.coffee`.